Private Charles L. Marshall (alias Thomas Lothard)

 C Company’s Private Jeremiah Haas was one of the many killed; Private Thomas Lothard was one of the even larger number wounded.
 Lothard had been shot again in the head, this time suffering a gunshot wound to the top of his head; he had also been shot in the side and left shin.

-As his regiment continued the fight the next day at Pleasant Hill, Sunbury Guardsman and 68-year-old Company C Color-Sergeant Benjamin P. Walls and Sergeant William Pyers were wounded during the Battle of Pleasant Hill.
-Many died; many more were wounded; still others were taken prisoner, and held in substandard Confederate prison camps until released during a prisoner exchange 22 July 1864.
+As his regiment continued the fight the next day at Pleasant Hill, Sunbury Guardsman and sixty-eight-year-old Company C Color-Sergeant Benjamin P. Walls and Sergeant William Pyers were wounded during the Battle of Pleasant Hill.
+Many died; many more were wounded; still others were taken prisoner, and held in substandard Confederate prison camps until released during a prisoner exchange on 22 July 1864.

-Battered by the Bayou but undaunted and leaving behind the grievously wounded and seriously ill who were convalescing from the various diseases they had contracted during their lengthy Louisiana expedition, the majority of men from the 47th Pennsylvania’s Companies A, C, D, E, F, H, and I sailed for Washington, D.C. via the steamer McClellan beginning 7 July 1864.
+Battered by the Bayou but undaunted, and leaving behind the grievously wounded and seriously ill who were convalescing from the various diseases they had contracted during their lengthy Louisiana expedition, the majority of men from the 47th Pennsylvania’s Companies A, C, D, E, F, H, and I sailed for Washington, D.C. via the steamer McClellan beginning 7 July 1864.

 Following their arrival in Virginia and a memorable encounter with President Abraham Lincoln, they then joined Major-General David Hunter’s forces at Snicker’s Gap in mid-July where they assisted, once again, in defending the nation’s capital while also helping to drive Confederate forces from Maryland.